MorrellLAB/sequence_handling/README.md

 The Coverage_Mapping handler generates coverage histograms and summary statistics from BAM files using [BEDTools](http://bedtools.readthedocs.org/en/latest/).
 Plots of coverage are generated using [R](http://cran.r-project.org/) based on coverage maps.
 The Coverage_Mapping handler depends on [BEDTools](http://bedtools.readthedocs.org/en/latest/), [R](http://cran.r-project.org/), and [GNU Parallel](http://www.gnu.org/software/parallel/).

+## Troubleshooting

+Please check the [FAQ and Troubleshooting](https://github.com/MorrellLAB/sequence_handling/wiki/FAQ) page on the wiki for help and visit the [wiki](https://github.com/MorrellLAB/sequence_handling/wiki) page for the handler(s) you're using.
+If you are still having difficulties, please submit an issue through the [Git issues page](https://github.com/MorrellLab/sequence_handling/issues) for this repository.

 ## Future Handlers

 The following handlers are planned for future versions of `sequence_handling`.